 Use of the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) GHz by earth stations in motion communicating with non-geostationary space stations in the fixed-satellite service

-NOTE 1: The portions of this Draft New Resolution that are included in “boxes” refers to the provisions on responsibilities related to the operation of ESIMss that were agreed upon at the May 2022 meeting of WP 4A.
+NOTE 1: The portions of this Draft New Resolution that are included in “boxes” refers to the provisions on responsibilities related to the operation of ESIMs that were agreed upon at the May 2022 meeting of WP 4A.

-NOTE 2: This Resolution and Annexes represent a compilation of the contributions received by the chairman of SWG 4A1b carried out at the May 2022 meeting of WP 4A.
+NOTE 2: This draft new Resolution and Annexes represent a compilation of the contributions received by the chairman of SWG 4A1b carried out at the May 2022 meeting of WP 4A.
 The text should not be considered as agreed and the membership is invited to provide amendments to the text to be considered at the September 2022 meeting of WP 4A.

 The World Radiocommunication Conference (Dubai, 2023),